The following videos shows some of the stroking process:

 I know many of you are artists and may not be too aware of the historical development in the use of Computational Fluid Dynamics (CFD) for watercolor-like digital painting.
 I think it's useful to give a summary here.

 Cassidy Curtis et al. was the first to apply CFD in watercolor painting [SIGGRAPH 1997].
-He used what is technically called an 'implicit' method in solving the fluid equations.
+He used what is technically called Explicit method (which requires taking small time steps) in solving the fluid equations.
 He was able to render one painting at 640 x 480 pixels in 7 hours on a workstation-class machine.
 At that time, fluid simulation was believed to be too slow for interactive applications.

 interactivity, so he looked for alternatives.
 He finally adapted a CFD method called Lattice Boltzmann and the results were presented in his MoXi SIGGRAPH 2005 paper.
 If you take a closer look, you will find that Nelson's method produces more realistic ink dispersion compared to that of a usual Stam fluid sim, the latter being more like smoke in space than ink on paper.
 After Nelson resigned from Microsoft in 2011, he continued to improve the simulation method and that's what went into Expresii you see today.